Don’t rue your shampoo – here’s the best shampoo for your hair type

 Sulphate is commonly used in shampoo.
 That’s what actually cleanses your hair of oil and dirt and creates the lathering effect.

 One of the most common sulphates used in shampoo is Sodium Lauryl Sulphate (SLS).
 However, despite working as an effective cleanser, it can be very irritating to the skin on the scalp and, in some cases, can strip away extra moisture in your hair and speed up colour fade.
-So if you have a sensitive scalp or dry hair, definitely avoid using shampoos containing SLS.
+So if you have a sensitive scalp or dry hair, shampoos containing SLS won’t suit your hair type.

 Some shampoos include Sodium Lauren Sulphate or Ammonium Lauryl Sulphate which, while still being sulphates, are gentler.
 And of course, some shampoos don’t include any sulphates at all.